BLuckoo/MechaCar_Statistical_Analysis/README.md

 - The standard deviations for Lot 1 and Lot 2 are relatively small - an indication that the data points for these two lots are close to each other.
 - The standard deviation for Lot 3 is relatively higher than the standard deviation for Lot 1 and Lot 2, meaning that the data points for lot 3 are further spread out than Lot 1 and Lot 2.
 - The variances for Lot 1 and Lot 2 are relatively low and within the acceptable level set by the design specfication.
-- However, the variance for Lot 3 is at 170.28 and hence is well over the acceptable threshold of 100 psi.
+- However, the variance for Lot 3 is at 170.28 and therefore is well over the acceptable threshold of 100 psi.
 This is an indication of possible flaws in the production of those suspension coils.

 ### **3. T-Tests on suspension Coils**